narainsagar/vehicle_gateway_server/docker/README.md

 #### Running Docker

-There is a `docker-compose.yml` file for starting Docker.
+There is a `docker-compose.yml` file for starting MySQL + Redis via Docker.

 - `docker-compose up`